 If the call alert page is not acknowledged, you hear a low tone and the display shows No acknowledge.
-Press the Menu Select button directly below 0k to return to the main screen for Contacts.
+Press the Menu Select button directly below Ok to return to the main screen for Contacts.

-- Sending a call alert page via the radio menu Page: - a) $\langle$ or $\rangle$ to Page. - b) Press the Menu Select button directly below Page.

-- d) Press the PTT button to send the page.
+- Sending a call alert page via the radio menu Page: - a. <or> to Page. - b.
+Press the Menu Select button directly below Page. - c.
+Press the Menu Select button directly below Cnts to view the required ID, or to the required ID, or use the keypad to enter the required ID. - d.
+Press the PTT button to send the page.The display shows Paging...<Number>.

-The display shows Paging... < Number >.